Scott-gif/CyberSecurityP1/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: 125.128.34.215
+- 125.128.34.215

 Machines within the network can only be accessed by the Jump Box Provisioner.
-- _TODO: Which machine did you allow to access your ELK VM?
+- _Which machine did you allow to access your ELK VM?
 What was its IP address?_

 The Jumpbox Provisioner has access to the ELK VM through the internal network - 10.0.0.4